Rote learning gets a bad rap. We associate it with 19th-century one-room school houses, conformity and a lack of critical thinking.

 The attack on rote learning, however, reveals a misunderstanding about what “thinking” actually is and how we actually learn.

-Bloom’s Taxonomy, which defines six different levels of thinking, maintains that the highest order occurs at the evaluating and creating levels which infer that the thinkers must have knowledge, facts, data, or information in their brains to combine into something new, or with which to judge relative importance or value.
+Bloom’s Taxonomy, which defines six different levels of thinking, maintains that the highest order occurs at the evaluating and creating levels.
+At this cognitive tier you need to have knowledge, facts, data, or information in your brain to combine into something new, or with which to judge relative importance or value.
+Effective knowledge acquisition comes first.

-Or, put another way, in order to think you have to have something to think about.
-And you need to have a depth of familiarity with that material in order for higher-level cognitive processes to occur.
+Put another way, in order to think you have to have something to think about.
+And you need a depth of familiarity with that material in order for higher-level cognitive processes to occur.

 Rote Learning Teaches Us How To Think

-The object of this study is not to literally employ these musical structures in our improvisations.
+The object here is not to literally employ these musical structures in our improvisations.
 Rather, after years of practice, one is able to combine them in new, personal and unexpected ways, almost effortlessly.

 It is the memorization of the patterns that has enabled me to “think” musically, at great speed and clarity.